 An easy way to earn the remaining points is to pay your rent or mortgage with Plastiq (our referral link).

-If you are thinking of applying for Southwest credit cards to earn the Southwest Companion Pass for 2017 and 2018, I would recommend applying in the next couple of weeks so that you can meet your minimum spending requirements in early 2017.
+If you are thinking of applying for Southwest credit cards to earn the Southwest Companion Pass for 2018 and 2019, I would recommend applying as soon as possible this year so that you can use your companion pass for the rest of 2018 and all of 2019.